 Arrhythmias are common heart rhythm problems that range from harmless to life-threatening.
-The expert team at South Shore Cardiovascular Associates diagnoses and treats all types of heart arrhythmias, including atrial fibrillation (AFIB), at their locations in Brandon, Riverview, and Tampa, Florida.
+The expert team at South Shore Cardiovascular Associates diagnoses and treats all types of heart arrhythmias, including atrial fibrillation (AFIB), at their locations in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 If you think you have an abnormal heart rhythm, call or book an appointment online today.

 Arrhythmia is a problem with the rhythm of your heartbeat.
 Your heart may beat too quickly, too slowly, or with an erratic rhythm.
 Arrhythmias occur when the electrical signals that control your heartbeats don’t work properly.

 Arrhythmias are categorized by where they occur in your heart and how they differ from a normal heartbeat.
 There are many types of arrhythmias, but the major groups include:

 Tachycardia happens when your heart beats too fast, or more than 100 times per minute when you’re resting.
 Tachycardia can originate in the upper chambers of your heart (atria) or the lower chambers (ventricles.)

 Atrial fibrillation (AFIB) is one of the most common types of tachycardia.
 AFIB causes rapid, irregular contractions in your atria.
 Without treatment, this condition may lead to a stroke.

 Bradycardia refers to a slow heart rate that’s less than 60 beats per minute at rest.
 However, a slow resting heart rate isn’t necessarily a sign of a problem.
 Many physically fit people have normally slow heart rates.

 The team at South Shore Cardiovascular Associates determines whether your slow heart rate is normal.